London vs the UK: Where the Real Pass Rate Gap Sits

 | Dual carriageway sections | Common, fast merging | Sparse, simpler merges | |

-| Pedestrian and cyclist density | High, multi-modal stress | Moderate to low | |
+| Pedestrian and cyclist density | High, multi-modal stress | Moderate | |

-| Bus lanes and box junctions | Dense, easy-to-miss markings | Rare outside cities | |
+| Bus lanes and box junctions | Dense, easy-to-miss markings | Rare on residential routes | |

-| Examiner familiarity with edge cases | High, marks tighter on near-misses | High, but fewer near-misses |
+| Examiner familiarity with edge cases | High, marks tighter on near-misses | High, fewer near-misses on quieter routes |

-The London "easier centre" candidates do find
+The London "easier centre" that candidates can find

 The math of choosing wrong inside London